npham-dev/slideyyy/README.md

 # slideyyy

 A very bad not so good slideshow gallery component.
-Zero dependencies and unstyled.

-@todo drag to move slider
-@todo responsive?
+Unstyled and smol (6.15 kB │ gzip: 1.99 kB).

 ## Installation